kaldi-asr/kaldi/egs/cnceleb/README.txt

 The subdirectories "v1" and so on are different speaker recognition recipes.
 The recipe in v1 demonstrates a standard approach using a full-covariance GMM-UBM, iVectors, and a PLDA backend.
-The example in v2 demonstrates DNN speaker embeddings with a PLDA backend.